 Boba, Tapioca Pearls, and Bubble Tea

 Are you wondering what boba is?
 Boba is smallish tapioca balls made from three ingredients.
 Those ingredients are tapioca flour, water, and sugar.
 They are boiled in water to create chewy little bubbles that sit at the bottom of your tea.
-You can drink them up with your tea or enjoy them at the end.
+You can drink them with your tea or enjoy them at the end.

 Is Boba Gluten-Free?